LibraryCarpentry/library-python/_episodes/04-merging-data.md

 > ## Challenge
 >
-> In the data folder, there are two survey data files: *survey2001.csv* and
-> *survey2002.csv*.
-Read the data into python and combine the files to make one
-> new data frame.
-Create a plot of average plot weight by year grouped by sex.
-> Export your results as a CSV and make sure it reads back into python properly.
+> Split the articles_df DataFrame by month, and save as a separate CSV file.
+> Afterwards read in some of your files, to make sure they can be loaded
+> back to Python.
 {: .challenge}

 # Joining DataFrames